st-tech/gatling-operator/docs/quickstart-guide.md

 ## Configure Cloud Storage Provider for storing Gatling reports

-As a next step, let's generate the Gatling HTML reports for your Gatling load testing.
+As a next step, let's generate the Gatling HTML reports for the Gatling load testing.

 First of all, set `.spec.generateReport` in Gatling CR to `true` in order to generate an aggregated Gatling report.
-In addition, set `.spec.cleanupAfterJobDone` to `true` in order not to cleanup Gatling resources after the job done for testing.
+In addition, set `.spec.cleanupAfterJobDone` to `true` in order not to cleanup Gatling resources after the Gatling job done.

 ```yaml
 apiVersion: gatling-operator.tech.zozo.com/v1alpha1